Swiftaff/toylang/README.md

 Pass the required input filepath using the input arg (-i or --input)

 Pass the optional output directory using the output arg (-o or --output).
 Otherwise by default `output.rs` is saved into the current directory.
-For development you may wish to output to `src/bin` by convention to make use of `cargo run --bin output` below.
+For development you may wish to output to `src\\bin` by convention to make use of `cargo run --bin output` below.

 ```
 toylang -i test.toy